Creamy Pork Chops

 5. Stir in the Dijon mustard and heavy whipping cream.

 6. Return pork chops back to the pot.
-Set valve to “sealing” and “pressure cook” on high for 7-8 minutes (this time might vary based on the thickness of the pork chops).
+Set valve to “sealing” and “pressure cook” on high for 7-8 minutes (adjust the time based on the thickness of the pork chops).

 7. Once the cooking time is up, let the pressure release naturally for 10 minutes, then do a quick release for any remaining pressure.